touchX/toolkit/README.md

 ## Contributing

-We appreciate any contribution to the Toolkit.
-Check out [CONTRIBUTING.md](CONTRIBUTING.md).
+We appreciate any contribution to the Toolkit, please check out [CONTRIBUTING.md](CONTRIBUTING.md).
 We keep a list of features and bugs [in the issue tracker](https://github.com/sky-uk/toolkit/issues).